rabbitmq/ra/docs/internals/INTERNALS.md

 don't want to keep this in memory but load it on demand when needed for a side-effect.

 This is an advanced feature and will only work as long as the command is still in the log.
-If a `release_cursor` has been emitted with an index higher than this the command may not longer be in the log and the function will not be called.
+If a `release_cursor` has been emitted with an index higher than this, the command may no longer be in the log and the function will not be called.

 There is currently no facility for reading partial data from a snapshot.